TieuLongPhan/SynRBL/README.md

 [Reaction Rebalancing: A Novel Approach to Curating Reaction Databases](https://chemrxiv.org/engage/chemrxiv/article-details/65faab36e9ebbb4db917b2cf)

-This project is licensed under MIT License - see the [License](LICENSE) file for details.

 ## Acknowledgments

 This project has received funding from the European Unions Horizon Europe Doctoral Network programme under the Marie-Skłodowska-Curie grant agreement No 101072930 (TACsy -- Training Alliance for Computational)